Farhod-1/edu-markaz/README.md

 Design Stage

-we designed a student's table in SQLite:
+we designed a student's table in MongoDB:

 id, name, phone, group_id